 Choosing to study Fashion and Textiles will give you the opportunity to develop your creative skills in surface design techniques, fashion and fine art approaches.
-The majority of work that you undertake in the studio will be focusing on artist research, design development (sampling) and final designs.
-This will involve exploring a wide range of textile techniques within your sketchbook through personal study.
+The majority of work that you undertake in the studio will be focusing on research, drawing, design development (sampling) and final designs.
+This will involve exploring a wide range of textile techniques within your sketchbook and through personal study.
 This course offers lots of exciting trips and guest speakers.

-Areas of Fashion and Textiles that can be explored during the course include fashion, printed and/or dyed fabric and materials, domestic textiles and wallpaper, interior design, constructed textiles and textile installation.
+Areas of textile design that can be explored during the course include fashion, printed and/or dyed fabric and materials, domestic textiles and wallpaper, interior design, constructed textiles and textile installation.

 We have fantastic spacious studio spaces with professional equipment to include a large screen print bed and Bernina sewing machines.